A report writing format for class 12 is one of the most important topics of English writing skills.

 You must have seen many report writing formats, but this one can help you to a great extent.
 So, let’s see which form you should use for report writing.

-There are six important points to include while writing a report:
+There are five important points to include while writing a report:

 Write the heading in the first line in capital letters in the middle of the report, and it contains the crisp and short event name.